 You will need to find a lot of different gurus to get the full picture.
 Only a handful of established bloggers can teach a wide variety of topics that you’ll need to know about.
 This means you’ll wade through a lot of different opt-ins flooding your inbox, and they teach in different ways, which makes it harder for you to pivot from one topic to the next.

-Tracie Fobes is another fantastic teacher, who wants nothing more than for you to achieve your big dreams!
+- Tracie Fobes is a fantastic teacher, who wants nothing more than for you to achieve your big dreams!
 She has so much experience in the online world, I can confidently say that you would be making a mistake if you didn’t check out her offerings!

 I mentioned above that I’m not a fan of free resources, but Tracie’s Profitable Blogging Roadmap is the exception!
 Yes, it’s free, but as a true professional in this business, she updates it, and makes sure that it’s packed with value!
 A good thing about this is that if you like Tracie’s teaching style (there are lots of ways people teach, and you won’t love everyone’s style) then she has lots of resources for you to continue your learning!

-Monica Frose with expertise on Pinterest Promoted Pins
+- Monica Frose with expertise on creating digital products.

 These women don’t need to be experts in everything; they are badasses in their field (and everyone knows it)!